Skaggs School of Pharmacy

 Vincent J. Colucci, Chair

-The Department of Pharmacy Practice provides academic course work for the Doctor of Pharmacy degree conducts research in the broad area of health care, and provides service to the profession of pharmacy and other health care disciplines.
+The Department of Pharmacy Practice provides academic course work for the Doctor of Pharmacy degree, precept students during their experiential rotations, conducts research in the broad area of health care, scholarship of teaching and learning, and provides service to the profession of pharmacy and other health care disciplines.